OfirGiladBGU/SBP_Net/README.md

 ### How to generate synthetic dataset (Example for PipeForge3D):

 In case you have only a dataset of 3D files, and you want to create random holes in them \
-(For example we used our own [PipeForge3D](https://github.com/OfirGiladBGU/PipeForge3D) dataset generator to create 3D model, and apply random holes on them).
+(Example: We used our own [PipeForge3D](https://github.com/OfirGiladBGU/PipeForge3D) dataset generator to create 3D models, and apply random holes on them).

 1. Put the `PipeForge3D` dataset with the `originals` data on the path: `./data/PipeForge3D`
    - `originals` - The raw data, before voxelization